aress31/jwtcat/README.md

 ## Future Improvements
 * Improve the code quality.
-* Improve the general runtime speed.
+* Improve the runtime speed.